Graphene Week 2021 is here: submit your abstract!

 Funded by the European Commission, the Graphene Flagship aims to secure a major role for Europe in the ongoing technological revolution, helping to bring graphene innovation out of the lab and into commercial applications.

-Graphene Week brings together the latest innovations and leading-edge technology and research on graphene from more than 200 experts related to industry and academia.
-This year, to make sure we provide the best possible experience to our ever-growing graphene community, Graphene Week is going digital.
-The conference will be held on 20–24 September 2021.
+Graphene Week is Europe's Leading Graphene Conference, bringing together the latest innovations and leading-edge technology and research on graphene from more than 200 experts related to industry and academia.
+Registration and abstract submission are open to all.

 Organised as a virtual event, this workshop aims to foster the exchange of experiences, practices and ideas related to the current and emerging topics associated with the basic chemistry approach, materials synthesis, application development and commercialization of graphene and related 2D materials.

 2D-Experimental Pilot Line